project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 **Setup Keycloak**

-1. For step by step installation guide of Keycloak refer to the official[website](http://www.keycloak.org/docs/3.3/server_installation/topics/installation/distribution-files-community.html)
+1. For step by step installation guide of Keycloak refer to the official [website](http://www.keycloak.org/docs/3.3/server_installation/topics/installation/distribution-files-community.html)

 2. The official website guides you through the installation, and if you have done a successful install of Keycloak, now you need to start the server